Conqueror933/Arcade/Engine/README.txt

-the recursion on Board::Cell::Update() might be going way deeper than it needs to make Board adjust itself to screen center Board.bottomright might just be terrible design, just define it by cellsize and cellcount, then let it adjust to the screen on its own
+the recursion on Board::Cell::Update() might be going way deeper than it needs to make Board adjust itself to screen center Board.bottomright might just be terrible design, just define it by cellsize and cellcount, then let it adjust to the screen on its own lastclicked happens to be drawn twice, board is designed shitty anyway, redesign in future

 General:
 maybe even just predefine some options in the optionsmenu